O-X-L/ansible-opnsense/docs/source/modules/dnsmasq.rst

     "no_ident","boolean","false","false","\-","Do not respond to CHAOS or TXT bind queries" "strict_order","boolean","false","false","\-","Query DNS Servers sequentially"
     "domain_needed","boolean","false","false","\-","Forward A or AAAA queries"
+    "resolv_system","boolean","false","false","\-","Forward DNS queries to system nameservers"
     "no_private_reverse","boolean","false","false","\-","No forwarding PTR records"
+    "add_mac","string","false","\-","\-","Add the MAC address of the requestor to DNS queries which are forwarded upstream.
+One of: '', 'standard', 'base64', text'"
-    "regdhcp","boolean","false","false","\-","Specify hostname when requesting DHCP lease"
+    "add_subnet","boolean","false","false","\-","Add the real client addresses to DNS queries which are forwarded upstream" "strip_subnet","boolean","false","false","\-","Strip the subnet received by a downstream DNS server" "regdhcp","boolean","false","false","\-","Specify hostname when requesting DHCP lease"
     "regdhcpdomain","str","false","false","\-","Domain used for DHCP hostname registrations"
     "regdhcpstatic","boolean","false","false","\-","Register DHCP Static mappings"